 We are most interested in working with postdocs who want to deepen their research expertise and work in a world-class research environment.
 Postdocs are expected to be independent, develop their own research projects, give talks, write papers and grants, train other students and most of all enjoy their time of life to take advantage of the opportunity to work in science.

 Funding for postdocs is limited.
 However, we would be happy to work with you to discuss research ideas to apply for fellowships and grants to support your stay in the lab.
 Most counties have multiple funding opportunities to support 1-2 year research stays (e.g. in Germany: DAAD, Leopoldina, Alexander v.
 Humboldt Foundation etc.)

 The lab is always open to scientists who wish to visit and collaborate on research projects.

-Interested candidates (for PhD and Postdoc) are encouraged to send us the following documents via email or the contact form:
+Interested candidates (for PhD and Postdoc) are encouraged to send us their application documents (CV, academic transcripts, etc) via email or the contact form.